scienmind/winget-up/README.md

 # winget-up

-The `winget-up` utility provides a single-click solution to keep sets of software applications up to date across devices (based on native [Windows Package Manager Client](https://github.com/microsoft/winget-cli)).
+The `winget-up` utility provides a single-click solution to install and keep predefined sets of software applications up to date across devices (based on native [Windows Package Manager Client](https://github.com/microsoft/winget-cli)).

-The utility allows to group applications into "package groups" and define which computers shall update/install certain software packages.
+The utility allows to group applications into "package groups" and define which devices shall update/install certain software packages.

 ## Use case example